muppet9010/factorio-muppet-streamer/README.md

 - reloadTime: DECIMAL - Optional: how many seconds to wait between each ammo magazine being fired.
 Defaults to 3 to give a noticeable gap.
 - weaponType: STRING - Optional: the name of the specific weapon you want to use.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio flamethrower weapon, `flamethrower`.
 - ammoType: STRING - Optional: the name of the specific ammo you want to use.
 This is the internal name within Factorio.
 Defaults to the vanilla Factorio flamethrower ammo, `flamethrower-ammo`.
+- suppressMessages: BOOLEAN - Optional: if all standard event messages are suppressed.
+Defaults to `false`.

 #### Examples